sandoche/Github-contributors-file/README.md

 # Github contributors file

-A javascript library to get the contributors for any specific file in Github
+A javascript library to get individual file contributors from Github.

 ## Feature